grant-king/ML_progress/log.md

 **Today's Progress:** Started an app to render a small picture in Blender.

-**Thoughts:** I'm using namedtuple to store pixel color data in app that takes small jpg and writes blender script that will be able to translate pixel data from the picture into a 3d plane of appropriately colored solid cubes.
+**Thoughts:** I'm using namedtuple to store pixel color data in app that takes small jpg and writes blender script that will be able to translate pixel data from the picture into a flat plane within the 3d environment of appropriately colored solid cubes.

 Day 7: January 10, 2019